Navel piercing: Jewelry

-The jewelry used here is commonly called as "belly rings".
+The jewelry used in navel piercing is commonly called "belly rings".
 Belly rings are a midriff-revealing version of earrings.

-Navel jewelry has become more extensive in recent years.
 Many new designs, such as the ancient Bali jewelry designs, have been added to modern navel cultures.
-Curved barbells remain the most commonly used jewelry, but captive bead rings, and other rings can be used as well.
-Due to the amount of movement in this area, and the common swelling, they are not recommended.
+Curved barbells remain the most commonly used jewelry, although captive bead rings, and other rings are popular as well, but due to the amount of movement in this area and the common complication of swelling, they are not recommended.
 The world's first huggy was designed and patented by TummyToys belly rings.
 Vogue published an article in 2015 about the circular captive bead belly rings and TummyToys snap lock clasps becoming the latest trend for navel piercings.
 Most kinds of ring or bar jewelry can be worn in a navel piercing.
-Navels are most often pierced with a 14g curved barbell, which is recommended to be worn until the piercing has completely healed, the healing time is typically anywhere between 6 – 12 months.
-A wide variety of embellished jewelry is available for navels - simple curved barbells, captives, TummyToys huggies, flexible PTFE and deluxe long length styles with dangling pendants.
+Navels are most often pierced with a 14g curved barbell, which is recommended to be worn until the piercing has completely healed, the healing time is typically anywhere between 6–12 months.
+A wide variety of embellished jewelry is available for navels – simple curved barbells, captives, TummyToys huggies, flexible PTFE and deluxe long length styles with dangling pendants.
 Currently, real diamond and solid gold belly rings are also available in a wide range of styles.
 Most kinds of ring or bar jewelry can be worn in a navel piercing, both for top and bottom piercings.